futuretap/FTLocationSimulator/README.md

 			// Your code for regular annotation views
 		}

-7. Adjust `FAKE_CORE_LOCATION_UPDATE_INTERVAL` in `FTLocationSimulator.h` if the location updates are too fast.
+6. Adjust `FAKE_CORE_LOCATION_UPDATE_INTERVAL` in `FTLocationSimulator.h` if the location updates are too fast.

-8. Change the `fakeLocations.kml` if needed (currently, it includes a route from Cupertino to San Francisco).
+7. Change the `fakeLocations.kml` if needed (currently, it includes a route from Cupertino to San Francisco).
 To create a new fakeLocations.kml, use Google Earth and create a route.
-Send the route via email and take the "Route.kmz" file out of the draft mail. kmz is zipped kml.
-Then unzip that file using "unzip Route.kml" on the command line.
+Send the route via email and take the "Route.kmz" file out of the draft mail.
+The kmz format is zipped kml.
+So unzip that file using "unzip Route.kml" on the command line.

     The parser is not a generic KML parser but is only able to parse these specific Google Earth KML files.

 Implemented methods and properties
 ----------------------------------

-From CLLocationManager:
+From `CLLocationManager`:

-- delegate
+- `delegate`
-- location (for polling updates)
+- `location` (for polling updates)
+- `distanceFilter`
-- -startUpdatingLocations
+- `-startUpdatingLocations`
-- -stopUpdatingLocations
+- `-stopUpdatingLocations`

-CLLocationManagerDelegate:
+`CLLocationManagerDelegate`:

-- -locationManager:didUpdateToLocation:fromLocation: (is messaged from FTLocationSimulator)
+- `-locationManager:didUpdateToLocation:fromLocation:` (is sent by FTLocationSimulator)

-CLLocation objects:
+`CLLocation` objects:

-- coordinate
+- `coordinate`
-- location
+- `location`
-- timestamp
+- `timestamp`

 Known Issues
 ------------
 - In Google's KML files the distance between waypoints varies.
 For straight roads it's larger than for curvy roads.
 FTLocationSimulator does not consider this difference, so the speed on the KML route varies.
 - The faked userLocation view does not incorporate the GPS halo animation.
-- distanceFilter, heading, course, altitude, speed and accuracy are not implemented (some of them might be technically possible)
+- heading, course, altitude, speed and accuracy are not implemented (some of them might be technically possible)

 Collaboration
 -------------